xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

        - A signal which sends a pulse to indicate the start of the vertical scan.

-Connecting to the xCORE SPI master ..................................
+Connecting to the xCORE LDC server ..................................

 The LCD wires need to be connected to the xCORE device as shown in :ref:`lcd_xcore_connect`.
-The control signals can be connected to any of the one bit ports on the device provide they do not overlap any other used ports and are all on the same tile.
+The control signals can be connected to any of the one bit ports on the device provided they do not overlap any other used ports and are all on the same tile.
 The parallel data bus must not overlap with any of the control signals.